pmem/pmdk/manpages/windows/master/pmempool/pmempool-transform.1.md

 When adding or deleting replicas, the two pool set files can differ only in the definitions of replicas which are to be added or deleted.
 One cannot add and remove replicas in the same step.
 Only one of these operations can be performed at a time.
-Reordering replicas can be combined with any of them.
+Reordering replicas is not supported
 Also, to add a replica it is necessary for its effective size to match or exceed the pool size.
 Otherwise the whole operation fails and no changes are applied.
-Effective size of a replica is the sum of sizes of all its part files decreased by 4096 bytes per each part file.
+Effective size of a replica is the sum of sizes of all its part files decreased

+by 4096 bytes per each part file.
 The 4096 bytes of each part file is utilized for storing internal metadata of the pool part files.

 ##### Available options: #####